-The BOP can be conveniently substituted for a standard BOP that is currently being used with one of Kepco's BIT cards by using one of the Compatibility Modes provided (see PAR.
+The BOP can be substituted for a standard BOP that is currently being used with one of Kepco's BIT cards, however there are differences in operation (see PAR.
 3.5.3.4 and 3.5.3.5.

-The system:set and system:Language commands can be used to configure the BOP to operate in a manner consistent with earlier models of Kepco's 100W, 200W and 400W BOP power supplies.
+The SYSTem:SET and SYSTem:LANGuage commands can be used to configure the BOP to operate in a manner similar to earlier models of Kepco's 100W, 200W and 400W BOP power supplies.